-After attending the School of Visual Art in New York City, Steve went out to Denver and graduated from the Art Institute.
-He studied printing at the Kala Institute at Berkeley, California and would exhibit in small galleries, museums and restaurants whenever he could and also began working in film.
-Eventually, Steve was led into painting all his canvases with a bright red background.
-He started this as a solution to achieve an atmospheric condition in the sky.
+After attending the School of Visual Art in New York City, Steve moved to Denver and graduated from the Art Institute.
+He studied at the Arts Student League of Denver as well as printing at the Kala Institute in Berkeley, California.
+Steve taught art at the Foothills Art Center and other local cultural centers.
+After moving to California, he exhibited paintings in small galleries, museums and restaurants along with working in film.
+Eventually, Steve was led into painting all his canvases with a red background as a solution to achieve an atmospheric condition in the sky.
 After a while, he began to increase the temperature to a bright red.
 This raucous red excited him as he began to paint the cool landscapes.
 The blues and greens of normal landscapes became alive.
 The cool colors took on a whole new presence.
 The eye would begin to "FLASH" as the aperture of the iris would contract or dilate on the cool or hot color.

 Steve's work hangs in some of the most famous locations in the world.
 He now lives with his family in London, Ontario.